Impact

 Risk and Exploitability

-The EPSS score is not available, but the vulnerability permits remote code execution and is therefore considered high risk.
+The CVSS score of 7.3 indicates high severity, while the EPSS score of < 1% suggests a low probability of exploitation.
+This combination of high severity but low exploitation likelihood means the vulnerability permits remote code execution and is nevertheless considered a high risk threat.
 It is not listed in the CISA KEV catalog.
 The likely attack vector involves any user who can trigger the export function—either authenticated or unauthenticated depending on the platform’s access controls.
 Exploitation would require the attacker to supply crafted template data to the export endpoint, causing the server to evaluate and run that code.

 OpenCVE Enrichment